 Since Queen Elizabeth II is Australia's head of state, we have a public holiday on the first Monday in June to celebrate her birthday.
 This should not be confused with her actual birthdate, which is April 21.

-A town of about 13,000 in eastern Victoria.
+A town of about 15,000 in eastern Victoria.
 Established in the 1840s, Sale has always been an important regional centre.
-The Sale community website is an excellent place to learn about the town, its history, and the surrounding area.
+The Wikipedia article on Sale is an excellent place to learn about the town, its history, and the surrounding area.
+Travel Victoria has a gallery of photos of the town.

 A flat expanse of ground covered with salt and other minerals, formed when a salt lake evaporates.